Stardust-kyun/calla/README.md

 - [AloneERO](https://gitlab.com/AloneER0) for help adding an installation script for Void, Fedora, OpenSUSE, and Alpine!
 - [Frankfut](https://github.com/frankfutlg) for help adding an installation script for Void.
 - [Qwickdom](https://github.com/Qwickdom) for help adding an installation script for Arch.
+- [Reverse](https://github.com/Reversedc) for help adding an installation script for Debian.
 - [Alyssa](https://github.com/alyssa-sudo) for help adding an installation script for Gentoo.
 - [Crylia](https://github.com/Crylia) and [Sammy](https://github.com/TorchedSammy) for massive amounts of help learning awesomewm.
 - [Jimmy](https://github.com/Jimmysit0) and [Petrolblue](https://github.com/petrolblue) for help with color schemes and lots of support.